Visiting The Herschel Museum of Astronomy

 Herschel 200

-Last year, we commemorated 200 years since the death of William Herschel with a programme of special exhibitions and events.
+In 2022 we commemorated 200 years since the death of William Herschel with a programme of special exhibitions and events.

 Caroline’s Almanac: Seasonal Guides to the Night Sky